abcdabcd987/lxc-gpu/README.md

 Before installing `lxc-gpu`, make sure your laboratory has a [LDAP](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol)-compatible directory service, such as [*OpenLDAP*](https://www.openldap.org/) and [*Active Directory*](https://en.wikipedia.org/wiki/Active_Directory), as **`lxc-gpu` authenticates users through the LDAP service**.

-We also recommend your laboratory to have a [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) server, such as [*FreeNAS*](http://www.freenas.org/). `lxc-gpu` does not have to rely on NAS, but without NAS, the installation could be more complicated (you need to copy scripts and NVIDIA driver to all machines) and some features could be less user-friendly (users need to ask the sysadmin to copy their snapshots of the container to the target machine).
+I also recommend your laboratory to have a [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) server, such as [*FreeNAS*](http://www.freenas.org/). `lxc-gpu` does not have to rely on NAS, but without NAS, the installation could be more complicated (you need to copy scripts and NVIDIA driver to all machines) and some features could be less user-friendly (users need to ask the sysadmin to copy their snapshots of the container to the target machine).

 Our laboratory has the following infrastructures, for you reference: